-3.5.1.3.
+3.5.3.
 Alternative 3a - Detention Basins 3 and 4

 Alternative 3a consists of two detention basins strategically located within the watershed.
-Of the five locations initially identified, two were found to be hydraulically feasible: detention basin 3 (DB3) and detention basin 4 (DB4) (Figure 22).
-Alternative 3a includes both DB3 and DB4, and Alternative 3b consists of DB4.
+Of the five locations initially identified, two were found to be hydraulically feasible: detention basin 3 (DB3) and detention basin 4 (DB4) (Figure 23).
+Alternative 3a includes both DB3 and DB4.